spe-bfountain/demo908_common/README.md

 git subtree pull --prefix dry dry master --squash ;# be sure to only do pulling and pushing from OUTSIDE the common area

 ### Making changes, staging, committing
-cd dry ;# be sure to only do this committing from INSIDE the common area touch new4common ; git add new4common ; git commit -m "new file from project to common" new4common
+_be sure to only do this committing from INSIDE the common subtree dir_

+cd dry ;
+touch new4common ;
+git add new4common ;
+git commit -m "add new file to common code, from a project" new4common

+vim hap.py ;
+git add hap.py ;
+git commit -m "edit the commonly-referenced hap.py file, from a project" hap.py

 ### Pushing after making changes
-cd .. ;
-git push origin master ;# be sure to only do pulling and pushing from OUTSIDE the common area git subtree push --prefix dry dry master ;
+_be sure to only do pulling and pushing from OUTSIDE the common subtree dir_ cd .. ;
+git push origin master ;
+git subtree push --prefix dry dry master ;

-:b
+### :b